XiaozhouCui/re-store/walk-through.md

 - Save them into `user-secrets` in localhost, example: `dotnet user-secrets set "Cloudinary:CloudName" "<your_cloud_name>"`
 - Go to Nuget Gallery, search for _cloudinary_ and install `CloudinaryDotNet` to API.csproj
 - Create a new service _ImageService.cs_ to integrate Cloudinary
-- Add ImageService to _Startup.cs_, so that it can be injected
+- Add ImageService to _Startup.cs_, so that it can be injected into `ProductController`

+### Update Product entity and run migration

+- Add a new property (column) `PublicId` in entity class _Product.cs_, to reference uploaded images
+- Create a new migration: `dotnet ef mimgrations add PublicIdAdded`
+- Run migration `dotnet watch run`, new column should be added to the Products table